 Our friendly, highly-trained experts are here to help

 Scott has been in the business since 2001.
-He's had dozens of hockey & figure skating articles & two books published, several of which are in the Hockey Hall of Fame.
+He's had two books & dozens of hockey & figure skating articles published (several of which are in the Hockey Hall of Fame).
 His Rocket Skate Blog has great tips on buying, repairing and maintaining gear.
-Much to his surprise he was recently called legend in Boulder County's hockey community.
+As he writes these bios, his is the only one that is 100% factual.

 Who is next?

-Your picture could be here!
-We're looking for new Rocket Skate Scientists now.
+Your picture here?
+We're always on the lookout for new Rocket Skate Scientists.
 If you're smart, funny, friendly and willing to roll up your sleeves to learn and work, you might be a good fit.
 You can email your resume or click below to apply online.

 Connor is the only non-hockey player in the family.
 As such his nickname is Nada Bedard.
 He is allegedly a talented artist planning to study fine arts in college.
 So we fully expect him to live many years in his mother’s basement.
 Fortunately he has a fallback plan of pursuing a World Air Hockey Championship.

 Mentorship is a big part of what keeps me going.
 I'm proud of their achievements.
 I hope I've given them good advice.
 I feel blessed to have had these people as teammates once upon a time—Scott

 Scott worked with Ozzy just around the turn of the century in the Pro Skate days.
 Ozzy had a true entrepreneurial spirit before he was hired.
 Until recently he was the founder, owner and operator of Periodic Brewing, which featured two locations in Colorado.
 Recently Ozzy moved to Texas to chase his next adventure.

 Sophie worked for us from 2011 through 2014 while completing double majors in finance and chemistry at CU.
 She relocated to the Baltimore area upon landing the job she aimed for with that pair of degrees; she now works in finance for a major pharmaceutical company.